stripe/stripe-go/README.md

 Below are a few simple examples.
 For details on all the functionality in this library, see the [GoDoc](http://godoc.org/github.com/cosn/stripe) documentation.

+For more details about the Stripe, see the [Stripe official documentation](https://stripe.com/docs).

 ### Customers

 ```go